Our Strategies

 Approximately 325,000 valid signatures from registered Washington voters must be collected, but it is recommended by the Secretary of State to turn in as many as 405,000 to account for invalid signatures.
 If enough valid signatures are collected, The Washington Health Trust will appear on the ballot for the following year’s November general election.

-Whole Washington will be running an initiative to the legislature starting in spring and we’re working to collect 400,000 signatures by November 30th of this year to get the initiative on the November 2024 ballot for Washington voters to pass directly.
+Whole Washington strategic plan includes running our next initiative in 2025.
+We have not yet decided which path to take (Initiative to the People or Initiative to the Legislature), but in 2025 our volunteers will be working to collect 400,000* signatures by the appropriate deadline to get the initiative on the ballot for Washington voters to pass directly.

 Federal Congress Strategy